ChandraCXC/iris-docs/markdown/threads/fit/index.md

 | **LeastSquares**         | Sum of the squares of the differences between, data and model values.                                                                                                                                                                                  |
 -->

-The default fitting method and statistic are "NelderMead" and "LeastSquares", respectively, which represent good choices for a robust, quick, initial fit of a relatively simple model to a data set covering potentially many orders of magnitude in flux and/or wavelength.
+The default fitting method and statistic are "NelderMeadSimplex" and "LeastSquares", respectively, which represent good choices for a robust, quick, initial fit of a relatively simple model to a data set covering potentially many orders of magnitude in flux and/or wavelength.
 The fit